karthikkaiplody/KarthikKaiplody/README.md

 ### About me:
 I am currently working as `Senior Engineer @ Mindtree Ltd`.
-I am pursuing my `Post Graduate Diploma` in `Machine Learning and AI` from `IIIT, Bangalore`.
+And pursuing my `Post Graduate Diploma` in `Machine Learning and AI` from `IIIT, Bangalore`.